-Post-Punk: The Sandman is your haircut, or Robert Smith’s with Peter’s face…
+Post-Punk.com: I think The Crow is your haircut, and The Sandman is Robert Smith’s with Peter’s face…

 DA: Yeah, you know what?
 That’s so funny.
 I remember when we would do the gigs in the ‘80s and Kevin mentioned that there were lot of guys in the audience that look like caricatures of you two, except they had more makeup and bigger hair.
 It was really weird, like looking at a distorted mirror, except those guys were more muscle than we were.
 They were all American and toned up.

-Post-Punk: Any memories that stand out from from the final touring wit Bauhaus in 2005 and 2006?
+Post-Punk.com: Any memories that stand out from the final touring with Bauhaus in 2005 and 2006?
 How did it go?
 They seemed like fantastic shows.